barrett203/CapstoneStudy_GoogleAnalytics/README.md

 As `dailyActivity_merged.csv ` provides a good summary of steps and calories burned and the `sleepDay_merged.csv` file provides sleep data, these are good overall files to use to analyze patricipant usage.
 In addition, fitness devices are generally used to track overall health, weight and stress.
 Therefore, the file `weightLogInfo_merged.csv` containing weight data will be used, as well as the `heartrate_seconds_merged.csv` file.

 ## Applications
 Excel will be used to load the data and initially look for any issues.
-R will then be used to transform and explore the data.
+R will then be used to transform and explore the data, followed by Tableau Public to create data visualisations.

 ## Initial Pass Through